ysyk2021/the-power-of-forgiveness-for-happiness-moving-forward-with-grace-and-compassion/src/chapter-7-1.md

-Chapter: Common Obstacles to Forgiveness Practice
+Common Obstacles to Forgiveness Practice
 =================================================

 In this chapter, we explore the common obstacles that individuals may encounter on their journey towards forgiveness.
 By understanding these obstacles, individuals can develop strategies to overcome them and cultivate a practice of forgiveness that brings about happiness, grace, and compassion.